SPP's Governing Documents

 SPP is based in Little Rock, Ark., and has more than 570 employees.

-SPP provides the following services to members in 14 states (Reliability Coordination begins for the Integrated Systems in June, with full membership in October): Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.
+SPP provides or will provide the following services to members in 14 states (Reliability Coordination begins for the Integrated Systems in June, with full membership in October): Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.

 Reliability Coordination: SPP monitors power flow throughout our footprint and coordinates regional response in emergency situations or blackouts.
 SPP's Reliability Coordinator responsibilities are described in the SPP Reliability Coordinator Reliability Plan.